lifeparticle/reactjs-starter-template-mui/README.md

 ## 1. Introduction

 Welcome to our ReactJS project!
-This guide is designed to help you seamlessly set up and use our ReactJS starter template with Ant Design.
+This guide is designed to help you seamlessly set up and use our ReactJS starter template with Material UI.
 Whether you're a beginner or an experienced developer, these instructions will assist you in customizing and launching your application efficiently.

 ## 2. Installation